zotroneneis/zotroneneis.github.io/_posts/2018-08-01-blog-post-day-10-and-11.md

 You can read more about ```typing.NamedTuple``` in the [Python docs](https://docs.python.org/3/library/typing.html).

 ## Death eater class
-We don't want our pupils, professors, ghosts to be immutable.
+We don't want our pupils, professors and ghosts to be immutable.
 A suitable group of people for an immutable class are the death eaters.
 So let's create a NamedTuple for them!

 ```python
 from typing import NamedTuple